-Medical coverage\ will continue for 52 weeks, including the 13-week period of short-term disability, as long as you make the active employee contributions.
+Medical coverage\ will continue for 52 weeks, including the 13-week period of short-term disability, as long as you make the active employee contributions after the short-term disability coverage ends.
 After that, you may continue medical coverage by making the same contributions as active employees, based on your length of service as shown in the table below.
 (After 52 weeks of disability, your employment will be terminated.)
+For purposes of the Plan, your length of service is based on your years of service.
+A year of service is any 12 consecutive months in which you have provided 1,000 hours of service.